 The next proposed change to current law in section 5 addresses the prejudice issue.
 Current law is silent on dismissal with or without prejudice.
-The proposal here makes clear the dismissal should be with prejudice.
+The bill as originally introduced in the House made clear the dismissal should be with prejudice.
+The final House version deleted the "with prejudice" language.
 Concededly, this was a hot topic with the lawyers on the task force, with defense representatives supporting dismissal with prejudice and prosecutor representatives supporting dismissal without prejudice.
-The Commission on Legal Counsel for Indigents has not taken a position on the issue, but I will.
+The Commission on Legal Counsel for Indigents did not a position on the issue, but I will.
 Dismissal contemplates finality.
 If the provision is left silent or without prejudice, there is no guidance with respect to recharging the offense.
 Does it comport with notions of Due Process and substantial justice for a prosecutor to continue to recharge an offense over and over?
 Some offenses have extended statutes of limitations.
 Homicide, for instance, has no statute of limitations.
 Dismissal without prejudice would allow a prosecutor to refile the charge the next day.
 The defense lawyer would have to move for a competency evaluation.
 We would go through the process again, with a new finding of incompetence.
 The person would be subject to competency restoration processes again for up to another year.
 Then, another dismissal without prejudice.
 This literally could happen every year for the rest of the defendant's life.
 Even under current law, there is a limit to regaining fitness in the "foreseeable future."
 Dismissal without prejudice allows prosecutors unfettered and unchecked discretion to circumvent that to avoid dismissal.
 Consequently, in the interests of judicial economy, state and mental health resource economy, and judicial finality, dismissal with prejudice is a completely appropriate and necessary public policy decision.

 Much less controversial is section 5's next big change.
 Instead of merely authorizing referrals for other appropriate services, section 5 provides the court with clear authority to order competency restoration treatment using the least restrictive, therapeutically appropriate course of treatment.
 This includes all nonexperimental, generally accepted, psychiatric, or psychological treatment recommended by the facility and involuntary medication without the need for a separate commitment proceeding under chapter 25-03.1.
 Of course, defendants have the right to counsel during these proceedings and can object.
 This is consistent with provisions contained in chapters 25-03.1 and 12.1-04.1.
 Finally, related to the comptency restoration treatment, section 5 clarifies the process for resuming prosecution after a defendant goes through comptency restoration treatment.
 Current law is silent on this issue.

-Mr. Chairman and members of the Committee, House Bill 1181 is a substantial improvement upon chapter 12.1-04.
+Madam Chair and Members, H.B.
+1181 is a substantial improvement upon chapter 12.1-04.
 I request a DO PASS recommendation.

-Dated January 19, 2021
+Dated March 16, 2021